keu/docs/software/kubectl.md

 ---
 sidebar_label: 'kubectl'
-title: 'Use kubectl To Administer Astronomer Enterprise'
+title: 'Use kubectl To Administer Astronomer Software'
 id: kubectl
-description: Deploy Astronomer Enterprise Airflow instances with kubectl and Helm.
+description: Deploy Astronomer Software Airflow instances with kubectl and Helm.
 ---

 ### Kubectl and Helm